In the process of wedding planning, bridals can get overlooked.

 They aren’t considered as necessary as the guest list, food, or venue itself.

-Because wedding season is here though, I wanted to share my bridals with you – as well as – tips from my photographer and I on how to make the most of this special time.
+Because wedding season is here though, I wanted to share my bridals with you – as well as – tips on how to make the most of this special time.

 When To Take Bridals: